Zedekiah's Cave

 According to this tradition, the Cave was invaded on both sides so Zedekiah could hide and escape.

-The English name of the Cave is “King Solomon’s Quarries,” which dates back to the Cave, dating back to King Solomon’s days, some 300 years before Zedekiah’s days.
+The English name of the Cave, “King Solomon’s Quarries,” dates back to King Solomon’s days, some 300 years before Zedekiah’s reign.

 King Solomon's Quarries